 - You now have fine views across the Darent Valley below, with the brick gatehouse of Lullingstone Castle on your left and Lullingstone Park Visitor Centre down on your right.

 - Turn right and go along the ridge on the broad grassy permissive bridleway, soon taking the left fork at a Y-junction, your direction 210°.
 In 200 metres, with a bench seat on your right, the path goes between hedges.
-In another 100 metres turn left downhill on a car-wide track, between hedges and trees, in 200 metres reaching Lullingstone Park Visitor Centre (which has a café).
+In another 100 metres, as the path swings left, turn left downhill on a car-wide track, between hedges and trees, in 200 metres reaching Lullingstone Park Visitor Centre (which has a café).

 - [*] You can shorten the walk by 1.2km at this point by turning right to cross the river on a bridge to the left of the car park.
 In 600 metres this private road – which is also a public footpath – comes to a T-junction with the A225, where you turn left.
 In 300 metres you go under the railway bridge and turn sharp right to reach the station.

-- To complete the full walk, continue northwards on the car road.
-In 600 metres you go under Eynsford Rail Viaduct (built in the nineteenth century with bricks made in Brick Field, just above the east bank of the river) and go straight on, with the river still on your right-hand side.
+- To continue on the main walk without taking the detour to Eagle Heights, keep ahead on the tarmac lane.
+In 370 metres you pass on your left-hand side the car access road heading uphill to Eagle Heights.
+Keep ahead on the lane and in 250 metres go under Eynsford Viaduct (Bridge 533 SBJ, built in the nineteenth century with bricks made in Brick Field, just above the east bank of the river) and go straight on, with the River Darent now closer by on your right-hand side.

 - To visit the ruins of Eynsford Castle, which is about 400 metres away, turn left on the main road and carry on through the village, passing the Five Bells pub on your right-hand side.
 Opposite the Castle Hotel, turn left on a tarmac lane signposted Village Hall and follow it round to the right to find the Castle car park and ruins.

-- For Eynsford Station, turn right on to the main road, with St Martin's Church opposite.
+- For Eynsford Railway Station, turn right on to the A225 road, with St Martin's Church opposite.
 You soon pass the Malt Shovel Inn on your left-hand side and go uphill for 800 metres, turning left into the station approach road just over the brow of the hill.
-Trains back to London are on the far platform, over the footbridge.
+Trains back to London are on the far platform (platform 1) over the footbridge.